SSGrasland/FBN/README.md

 This repository serves to conserve the data collected on Feminist Bookstore News indexing project.

 ## Navigating the Repo
---> data: a folder containing the orgininal database and cleaned database
+--> data: a folder containing the booklist, article list, and subject list --> Scraped: scraped material from each issue, including a booklist, .txt format of the issue, and an ISBN list
---> images: data visualizations created on Tableau, python, and excel
---> notebooks: jupyter lab notebooks containing the code used to clean, process, and study data
+--> notebooks and flows: notebooks and flows containing the code used to clean, process, and study data.
+Created using python, Tableau Prep, and Alteryx
 --> reports: folder containing the reports

 ## What is Feminist Bookstore News (FBN)?